-Line 22 - Tax Due and Paid to Other State: Enter the amount of income tax liability paid to the other state.
-Also, enter the name of the other state in the space provided.
+Line 22 - Tax Due and Paid to Other State: Enter the amount of income tax due and paid to the other state.
+Also, enter the abbreviation for the name of the other state in the space provided.

 Line 23 - Enter the amount from line 18 above.